AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-47027-slow-query-b2b-companyrole-graphql-update.md

 ---
-title: "ACSD-47027: slow query B2B [!UICONTROL CompanyRole] [!DNL Graphql] Update"
+title: "ACSD-47027: slow query B2B [!UICONTROL CompanyRole] [!DNL Graphql] update"
 description: Apply the ACSD-47027 patch to fix the Adobe Commerce issue where there is a slow query B2B [!UICONTROL CompanyRole] [!DNL Graphql] Update.
 ---